barracudanetworks/ngf-automation/contrib/azure/powershell/multisubudrupdate/README.md

 *Please note that the Standard Load Balancer feature in Azure will provide quicker and stateful failover and it the recommended HA solution for peered VNET's*

 All Python scripts are intended to be invoked on an CGF firewall via Python2.7.
 The powershell is a Azure Automation workflow which should be triggered within Azure automation.
+It is not yet intended to run on the new Azure powershell

 Within this project you will find included 5 script files.